solyoma/FalconBoard/README.md

 *Compilation*:

-  Compile it with Qt Version 5.15 or modify the .ui files
+  Compile it with Qt Version 5.15 or modify the .ui files.
-    (in older Qt versions some fields may be missing from the components e.g. QComboBox.setPlaceHolderText() ).wasn't tested with Qt version 6.
+    (Wasn't tested with Qt version 6.x)
-  - On Microsoft Windows you can  compile it with Visual Studio 2017/2019 using the extension [Qt VS Tools](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools-19123)
+  - On Microsoft Windows you can  compile it with Visual Studio 2019/22 using the extension [Qt VS Tools](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools-19123)
-    A project file *FalconBoard.sln* file is included for VS 2019.
+    A project file *FalconBoard.sln* file is included for VS 2022 and 2019.
   - On Linux use the .pro files provided.

 *Installation*:
   No installation necessary.
 Copy the executable (and if you don't yet have them, the Qt
 	and Microsoft redistributables) into any folder.
 State of the programs are saved into *.ini files.
-On windows these are inside the user's *AppData\Local\FalconBoard* folder, on linux under the hidden *.falconBoard* folder inside the user's home directory.
+On Windows these are inside the user's *AppData\Local\FalconBoard* folder, on linux under the hidden *.falconBoard* folder inside the user's home directory.

 *Uninstalling*: